symlex/input-validation/README.md

-required               | Field cannot be empty (if false, setDefinedValues() and setDefinedWritableValues() still throw an exception, if it does not exist at all) optional               | setDefinedValues() and setDefinedWritableValues() don't throw an exception, if the field is missing in the input values (usefull for checkboxes or certain JavaScript frameworks, that do not submit any data for empty form elements e.g. AngularJS) readonly               | User is not allowed to change the field (not writable) hidden                 | User can not see the field default                | Default value regex                  | Regular expression to match against matches                | Field value must match another form field (e.g. for password or email validation).
+required               | Field cannot be empty (if false, setDefinedValues() and setDefinedWritableValues() still throw an exception, if it does not exist at all) optional               | setDefinedValues() and setDefinedWritableValues() don't throw an exception, if the field is missing in the input values (usefull for checkboxes or certain JavaScript frameworks, that do not submit any data for empty form elements e.g. AngularJS) readonly               | User is not allowed to change the field (not writable) hidden                 | User can not see the field (no impact on the validation) default                | Default value regex                  | Regular expression to match against matches                | Field value must match another form field (e.g. for password or email validation).
 Property can be prefixed with "!" to state that the fields must be different.